 - Unfollow, block, delete- whatever you need to do.
 Don’t expose yourself to any accounts or individuals that make you feel bad about yourself.
 There are a multitude of body positive accounts that’ll not only inspire and motivate you, but simultaneously empower you and remind you of your worth.

-Positive Instagram accounts that I follow;
+Positive Instagram accounts to follow;